Hujanen91/The-Longdog-Hunt-PP4/README.md

 __Blog Section__

-The Blog Section features the blogposts created by the author and will be displayed the same no matter if the user is loged in or not.
+The Blog Section features the blogposts created by the author and will be displayed the same no matter if the user is logged in or not.

 ![Blog Section]()